ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 When you use the Veeam self-service portal to create backup jobs, you can choose vApp and VM instances from any virtual data center in the organization.

-You can access the Veeam portal on the virtual data center details page when the instance is in the **Ready to Use** state.
+You can access the Veeam portal on the virtual data center details page when the instance is in the **Ready to use** state.
 For information about accessing the details page, see [Procedure to view virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).

-Starting with the V3.6 release, Veeam Availability Suite v10 provides off-site copy mode for new and existing VMware Solutions Shared instances.
-You must contact IBM support to enable copy mode.
+You must contact {{site.data.keyword.IBM}} Support to restore a backup of your data.
 For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {:note}

 ### Procedure to access the Veeam self-service portal from the virtual data center instance
 {: #shared_veeam-portal-proc-access}

 1. Under **Recommended services** on the virtual data center instance details page, click **Veeam Backups**.
-2. Use the vCloud Director console **admin** username and password to log in to the Veeam self-service portal.
+2. Use a user with the Organization Administrator role to log in to the Veeam self-service portal.
+A newly provisioned virtual data center's **admin** user has the role by default.

 For more information about generating the vCloud Director console credentials, see [Procedure to launch the vCloud Director Management console](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-accessing).

-Alternatively, click the **admin** drop-down in the vCloud Director console to log in to the Veeam portal.
+Alternatively, click the drop-down under the user in the upper-right of the vCloud Director tenant portal and select **Veeam Backup**.
 {:note}

 ### Limitations for Veeam Availability Suite